-Capability

-- Improve app literacy skills, with a focus on older and marginalized populations, and continue working toward reducing the digital divide (eg, through the use of an outreach approach to target older, migrant, and homeless populations). - Increase awareness of effective health apps and curated health app portals through promotion online and offline in primary care, mass media, and public spaces. - Provide guidance on how to use a health app portal (eg, through incorporating an extensive help section) and additional physical and mental health-related evidence-based papers. - Promote reduced cognitive load on curated health app portals (eg, through the use of images and short app descriptions).

-Opportunity

-- Ensure evidence-informed apps are available for free or at a low cost to everyone. - Make apps available on all major app stores simultaneously. - Offer the possibility to tailor the health app portal to target certain demographics (eg, apps for physical activity for women aged 60 years or more). - Offer apps at low cost and provide explanation for those that require referrals and justifications for the cost of paid apps on curated health app portals. - Collaborate with interaction design experts and end users to enhance the esthetics of health app portals. - Promote evidence-informed apps via trusted organizations and provide information on how the apps were developed and tested. - Encourage health professionals and practitioners of promotion of evidence-informed health apps and health app portals.
+COM-B a componen Recommendations for policy makers, health app portal providers, app developers 1.
+Capability 1.1.
+Improve app literacy skills with a focus on elderly and marginalised populations and continue working towards reducing the digital divide (e.g. through the use of an outreach approach to target elderly, migrant and homeless populations) 1.2.
+Increase awareness of effective health apps and curated health app portals through promotion online and offline in primary care, mass media and public spaces 1.3.
+Provide guidance on how to use a health app portal (e.g. through incorporating an extensive help section) and additional physical and mental health related evidence-based articles Promote reduced cognitive load on curated health app portals (e.g. through the use of images and short app descriptions) 2.
+Opportunit 2.1.
+Ensure evidence-informed apps are available for free or at low cost to everyone 2.2.
+Make apps available on all major app stores simultaneously2.3.
+Offer the possibility to tailor the health app portal to target certain demographics (e.g. apps for physical activity for women aged 60 and over) 2.4.
+Offer apps at low cost and provide explanation for those that require referrals and justifications for the cost of paid apps on curated health app portals 2.5.
+Collaborate with interaction design experts and end-users to enhance the aesthetics of health app portals 2.6.
+Promote evidence-informed apps via trusted organisations and provide information on how the apps were developed and tested 2.7.
+Encourage health professionals and practitioners of promotion of evidence- informed health apps and health app portals 3.
+Motivation 3.1.
+Provide relevant and realistic titles and avoid general app descriptions.
+Descriptions should be short, but contain details of what the app offers and how it is able to help the user 3.2.
+Provide pictures of the app (e.g. screenshots) and avoid pictures that promote an unrealistic body image 3.3.
+Provide information about the accuracy and effectiveness of the app (e.g. details about development and developers), as well as about how the users' data are handled 3.4.
+Take into account the user's emotions about certain features by constantly involving users in the development of health apps aCOM-B: capability, opportunity, motivation, behaviour model.

-Motivation

-- Provide relevant and realistic titles and avoid general app descriptions.
-Descriptions should be short but must contain details of what the app offers and how it is able to help the user. - Provide pictures of the app (eg, screenshots) and avoid pictures that promote an unrealistic body image. - Provide information about the accuracy and effectiveness of the app (eg, details about development and developers) and how users' data are handled. - Take into account users' emotions about certain features by constantly involving the users in the development of health apps.

-Future Research
+Future research

-Future research is needed to minimize factors limiting uptake, such as low awareness, low app literacy skills, and a lack of recommendations in primary care.
+Future research is needed to minimise factors limiting uptake, such as low awareness, low app literacy skills and a lack of recommendation in primary care.
 Our results suggest that there is a need to better tailor the design and content of health app portals to better meet individuals' needs.
-However, the mixed views on specific app designs indicate that more research is needed to investigate whether there are general design principles that are missed and could be followed to accommodate the majority of people or whether better tailoring and/or adaptive interventions should be considered instead.
-Future research may also want to consider comparing curated health app portals developed by private organizations with those developed by governmental bodies to investigate whether portal design-related features are considered less or more important than credibility and trust in apps listed on them.
-Experimental research is needed to assess whether there is a trade-off between credibility, social influences, and perceived utility of the apps presented on curated health app portals.
-Furthermore, with a growing concern around widening inequalities [45], solutions should be focused on reducing the digital divide and health inequalities that may appear as a result of the financial constraint of owning a smartphone and lack of sufficient app literacy skills.
+However, the mixed views on specific app designs indicates that more research is needed to investigate whether there are general design principles that are missed and could be followed to accommodate the majority of people, or whether better tailoring and/or adaptive interventions should be considered instead.
+Future research may also want to consider comparing curated health app portals developed by private organisations with those developed by governmental bodies to investigate whether portal design related features are considered less or more important than credibility and trust in apps listed on them.
+Experimental research is needed to assess whether there is a trade-off between credibility, social influences and perceived utility of the apps presented on curated health app portals.
+Furthermore, with a growing concern around widening inequalities [45], solutions should be focused on reducing the digital divide and health inequalities that may appear as a result of financial constraint of owning a smartphone and lack of sufficient app literacy skills.